Organ Systems in Animals Online Test 9th Science Lesson 20 Questions in English

 Correct

-Explanation Human male reproductive system consists of testes (primary sex organs), scrotum, vas deferens, urethra, penis and accessory glands.
-Incorrect
+Human male reproductive system consists of testes (primary sex organs), scrotum, vas deferens, urethra, penis and accessory glands.

 -